Human rights efforts | Sustainability | Natural Power of Plants Nisshin OilliO

 3. Promotion system

-Basic policies, strategies, and measures regarding human rights issues are approved by the Board of Directors after deliberation by the Management Sustainability Committee, which is chaired by the Representative Director and President and comprises mainly Directors.
+Important management issues are deliberated and decided by the Board of Directors.
+Basic policies, strategies, and measures regarding human rights and other sustainability issues are approved by the Board of Directors after deliberation by the Business Strategy Council, a deliberation body for the execution of business.

 ■ Promotion system chart

 • 2.
-The standing Audit & Supervisory Board Members attend Management Sustainability Committee, Risk Management Committee, Internal Control Committee, and Business Strategy Meetings as observers.
+Standing Audit & Supervisory Board members attend meetings of the Risk Management Committee, the Internal Control Committee, and the Business Strategy Council as observers.

 • 3.
-Aside from the above, a meeting body has been organized to secure the effectiveness of auditing, through activities such as regular information exchange and sharing between standing Audit & Supervisory Board Members and corporate staff divisions.
+Aside from the above, a meeting body has been organized to ensure the effectiveness of auditing through regular information exchange and sharing between standing Audit & Supervisory Board members and corporate staff divisions.

 4. Human rights due diligence